 Give out a letter, or send an email, and fact sheet which explains everything discussed at the meeting.
-Make sure this goes to all parents including those who could not attend.
+Make sure this goes to all parents including those who couldn't attend.
 Make sure that all parents have their daughter’s membership number, as this will make transfers through GO easier.

 Step 3: Contact any girls waiting to join

-Tell prospective members that your unit is closing, and that unless they hear otherwise, you will refer them onto an alternative unit.
+Tell prospective members that your unit is closing, and that unless they hear otherwise, you'll refer them onto an alternative unit.

-Step 4: Make girls and volunteers inactive on GO
+Step 5: Transfer girls and make them inactive on GO

 Contact the county GO coordinator to ask for the unit to be made inactive.
 If you're unsure who this is, you can contact them via your commissioner.